zhuyiyi-123/SOO-Bench/README.md

 SOO-Bench can be installed with the complete set of benchmarks via our pip package.
 For a stable installation and usage, we suggest that you use `CUDA version 11.7`  or higher.

-Firstly, SOO-Bench can be downloaded from github and installed using anaconda.
+Firstly, SOO-Bench can be installed using anaconda.

 ### Quick Installation